About Melanie

 I love languages and books.
 My parents tell me that I delighted in speaking my own secret language as a baby, and my teachers often had to tell me to “shush!” during class.
 As a native Georgian, I thankfully found a productive way to engage my linguistic interests by studying Spanish and Comparative Literature at The University of Georgia.

 I also love opposites, and try to find deeper paradoxes in them.
 Perhaps this craving to connect disparate things contributed to my calling to China.
-Along with my husband Brian, I moved to Hangzhou, China in 2011 to study another language, Mandarin.
-A passion for paradox drives my thirst for theology, so I earned a Master of Divinity degree from Wesley Theological Seminary in Washington, DC in 2010.
-I put this degree to good use in Shanghai as the Teaching Pastor at a nondenominational church of 2000 immigrants from over 100 countries.
+Along with my husband Brian, I moved to Hangzhou, China to study another language, Mandarin.
+A passion for paradox drives my thirst for theology, so before moving across the world, I earned a Master of Divinity degree from Wesley Theological Seminary in Washington, DC.
+I then put this degree to good use in Shanghai as the Teaching Pastor at a nondenominational church of 2000 immigrants from over 100 countries.

 Why House Slippers?